Amonsiba/EE282/analysis_proposal.md

 ## Conclusion

 This project will challenge my bioinformatic skillset; however, it will also help me to better understand project organize strategize, using and troubleshooting various software/pipelines as well as compile data into visual representation for public understanding.
 This is a feasible project as it contains a small sample size, and the genomes of interest are bacteriophages which are generally smaller in nature.
 This question will help me gain insight into Phage Therapy that will not only aid in my understanding of bacteriophage but also host-viral interactions.
-Additionally, this entry level project will also help me to gain insight on the use of bioinformatics and how I can apply bioinformatics to complement my benchwork.
+Additionally, this entry level project will help me to gain insight on the use of bioinformatics and how I can apply bioinformatics to complement my benchwork.

 ## References